 Dark Post – Dark posts are the unpublished posts that don’t appear on your timeline but on targeted users feed.

-Disappearing Content – One of the most popular contents created on social media are the ones which don’t last more than 24 hours and referred to disappearing content.
+Disappearing Content – One of the most popular content created on social media are the ones which don’t last more than 24 hours and referred to disappearing content.

-DM – DM is short of a direct message and allows sending or getting message privately by a social media application.
+DM – DM is short of a direct message and allows sending or getting messages privately by a social media application.

 Doxing – Doxing is collecting personal information about someone with the intention of embarrassing or threatening onto them.